wp-plugins/wp-spell-check/readme.txt

 4. The WP Spell Check My Dictionary Page

 == Changelog ==

+= 2.0 =
+- Added support for WordPress Multisite
+- Added option to clean up database and deactivate plugin

 = 1.4 =
 - Updated the numbers for errors found on other parts of your website to include the errors for sliders and media files